Cardinal Health Inc. (CAH) – Don’t Believe the Hype: Check The Facts

-Cardinal Health Inc. (NYSE: CAH) is -0.46% lower on its value in year-to-date trading and has touched a low of $49.09 and a high of $81.57 in the current 52-week trading range.
+Cardinal Health Inc. (NYSE: CAH) is -0.52% lower on its value in year-to-date trading and has touched a low of $49.09 and a high of $81.57 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CAH stock was last observed hovering at around $76.52 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $84.50 for the next 12 months.
-It is also 23.48% off the consensus price target high of $100.00 offered by 16 analysts, but current levels are -3.41% lower than the price target low of $74.00 for the same period.
+The CAH stock was last observed hovering at around $76.42 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $84.50 for the next 12 months.
+It is also 23.53% off the consensus price target high of $100.00 offered by 16 analysts, but current levels are -3.34% lower than the price target low of $74.00 for the same period.

 Sponsored